jblamare/jblamare.github.io/index.md

 Prior to my time at CMU, I obtained a "diplôme d'ingénieur" at the [Ecole Polytechnique (X)](https://www.polytechnique.edu/en){:target="_blank"}
- in Paris, France.
+ in Palaiseau, France.
 This diploma combined a B.S-equivalent undergraduate degree with a Masters in Data Science.
 While at Ecole Polytechnique, I worked with the teams at [SRI International](https://www.sri.com/){:target="_blank"} in
-    Menlo Park and [Pzartech](https://www.pzartech.com/){:target="_blank"}, an Israeli start -up based in Tel-Aviv.
+    Menlo Park and [Pzartech](https://www.pzartech.com/){:target="_blank"}, an Israeli start-up based in Tel-Aviv.

 When I'm not working, I like to [learn languages](https://www.duolingo.com /profile/Jibelam){:target="_blank"}, play [tennis](https://m.tennislink.usta.com/statsandstandings/StatsAndStandings.aspx?t=8&par1=DB00923927D0A18695940B4A09684FAE3D&par2=2019&par3=0){:target="_blank"},